Danish Model Engines (Viking)

 By Adrian Duncan and Luis Petersen

 This is the third article to appear on this web-site on the subject of Scandinavian model engines.
 Earlier articles have covered the David-Andersen marque from Norway and the Pinotti GP range from Sweden.
-Now it’s the turn of neighbouring Denmark to move into the spotlight with an overview of the development of the Danish model engine manufacturing industry up to the early 1950’s, finishing up with an in-depth look at the Viking range which was produced in that country from 1950 through to 1969.
+Now it’s the turn of neighbouring Denmark to move into the spotlight with an overview of the development of the Danish model engine manufacturing industry up to the early 1950’s, finishing up with an in-depth look at the "last man standing", namely the Viking range which was produced in that country from 1950 through to 1969.

 It was in fact my personal interest in the Viking engines that got this project started.
 My original intent was to confine myself to setting out the history of the Viking range.
 However, to do that I realized that I would need help from some knowledgeable individual(s) in Denmark.